neerajadsul/DataEngineering/HangmanProject/README.md

 If the character is in the word, program will reveal it in its one or more positions.
 If it is not in the word you loose 1 life.

 ## Project Organization
+The project is implemented as a Python `class Hangman`.
+The class is instantiated to create initial state of the game.

 ## License
+See the LICENSE file in the root of the repository.